Skip to Main Content

 Trial-By-Error Process

-When beginning research on a new topic, it's helpful to keep in mind that database searching, more than anything else, is essentially a trial-by-error process through which you try different combinations of search terms to explore the published scholarly literature.
-It's not uncommon need to try several search term combinations before you start to discover research articles relevant to your research topic.
-Likewise, it's not uncommon to thoroughly research across the databases and discover that there actually is a literature gap on the specifics that you are searching for, and that you may need to change your topic accordingly.
+When beginning research on a new topic, always remember that database searching, more than anything else, is essentially a trial-by-error process through which you try different combinations of search terms to explore the published scholarly literature.
+You may need to try several different term combinations before you start finding articles relevant to a research topic.
+You also might end up discovering that there’s a literature gap on your topic, and that you may need to change it accordingly.

-Finally, as part of this trial-by-error research process, don't forget that you can always reach out to your Sacred Heart librarians for assistance whenever you'd like.
+It might feel a little frustrating at times, so don’t forget that you can always reach out to your Sacred Heart librarians for assistance at stage step in the search process.

 Accessibility